-The government department should include staff with higher level experts in public transit and contract management.
+The government department should include staff with expertise in public transport planning and contract management.

 3.12.
 HOW CAN THE GOVERNMENT ENSURE A HIGH LEVEL OF SERVICE?

 Bus operating contracts should include a system of financial rewards and penalties based on the quality of service.
 These can include: